valonhaliti/clustering-social/README.md

 - wheel
 - xlwt

-Then, execute the document_clustering.py with the following command `python document_clustering.py 6 name.csv`.
+Then, execute the document_clustering.py with the following command, example `python document_clustering.py 6 name.csv` (if we want 6 clusters).
 Use Facepager to get csv file for any Facebook profile / page.